-7Acemoglu and Restrepo (2018) provide a dynamic version of this economy with capital accumulation and endogenous technological choices, while Acemoglu and Restrepo (2022) provide a generalization with multiple types of labor and multiple sectors, and Acemoglu and Restrepo (2023) consider a non-competitive version of this economy.
-Extending the framework in any of these directions does not materially affect the results I discuss here.

-8One important simplification is to assume that tasks assigned to labor do not require any capital or tools, which is clearly unrealistic.
+- 7 Acemoglu and Restrepo (2018) provide a dynamic version of this economy with capital accumulation and endogenous technological choices, while Acemoglu and Restrepo (2022) provide a generalization with multiple types of labour and multiple sectors, and Acemoglu and Restrepo (2024) consider a non-competitive version of this economy.
+Extending the framework in any of these directions does not materially affect the results I discuss here. - 8 One important simplification is to assume that tasks assigned to labour do not require any capital or tools, which is clearly unrealistic.
 The online Appendix of Acemoglu and Restrepo (2018) shows that the results are very similar if the task production function is modified such that:

-where $\kappa \in (0,1)$ and $k_C(z)$ is labor-complementary capital in task z (while k(z) denotes capital used for automating task z).
-Because $\kappa < 1$, tasks assigned to labor are still less intensive in capital than are fully-automated tasks.
+$$y(z) = A_L \gamma_L(z) [l(z)^{1-\kappa} k_C(z)^{\kappa}] + A_K \gamma_K(z) k(z),$$ where $\kappa \in (0, 1)$ and $k_C(z)$ is labour-complementary capital in task z (while k(z) denotes capital used for automating task z).
+Because $\kappa < 1$, tasks assigned to labour are still less intensive in capital than are fully-automated tasks.

-Throughout, I assume that $\gamma_L(z)/\gamma_K(z)$ is increasing in z, so that labor has a comparative advantage in higher-indexed tasks.
-This implies that there exists a threshold I such that tasks $z \leq I$ are produced with capital and those above this threshold are produced with labor.
+Throughout, I assume that $\gamma_L(z)/\gamma_K(z)$ is increasing in z, so that labour has a comparative advantage in higher-indexed tasks.
+This implies that there exists a threshold I such that tasks $z \le I$ are produced with capital and those above this threshold are produced with labour.

-I normalize the total population to 1 and assume that different workers have different units of effective labor.
-To simplify the discussion, I assume that there are two types of labor, high-skill and low-skill, and there is no comparative advantage difference between these two types of labor (I generalize this later).
-The only difference is that high-skill workers, which make up a fraction φ^H of the population, have λ^H units of effective labor, while the remaining $\phi^U = 1 - \phi^H$ low-skill workers have only $\lambda^U < \lambda^H$ units of effective labor.
+I normalize the total population to 1 and assume that different workers have different units of effective labour.
+To simplify the discussion, I assume that there are two types of labour, high-skill and low-skill, and there is no comparative advantage difference between these two types of labour (I generalize this later).
+The only difference is that high-skill workers, which make up a fraction φ^H of the population, have λ^H units of effective labour, while the remaining $\phi^U = 1 - \phi^H$ low-skill workers have only $\lambda^U < \lambda^H$ units of effective labour.
 This specification ensures that both high-skill and low-skill workers could be performing some of the same tasks.
-It also implies that wage inequality is pinned down by λ^H/λ^U -a feature I relax later.
+It also implies that wage inequality is pinned down by $\lambda^H/\lambda^U -$ a feature I relax later.

-I also assume that all labor is supplied inelastically, so I write the total supply of labor as
+I also assume that all labour is supplied inelastically, so I write the total supply of labour as